|

 Occasionally, we receive correspondence

-Christ" and our obligation to exercise judgment and discernment.
+Christ and our obligation to exercise judgment/discernment (1 Cor.
+2:15).

-Curiously, these folks fail to see the hypocrisy of their position--that of
+Curiously, these individuals fail to see the blatant contradiction and hypocrisy of their own position--that of

-engaging in the very behavior which they claim is unacceptable.
+engaging in the very behavior which they CLAIM is religiously, philosophically or politically unacceptable.
 Typically,

-context, with hopes of intimidating those who would seek to discern truth from
+Of course, their motive is often that of intimidating anyone who would seek to discern

 The